Yang-Laboratory/losc/docs_source/sphinx/c_losc.rst

 -------------------------------

-Please refer `this section <./doxygen/c_losc/html/index.html>`_ for the full documentation of C++ interface of the LOSC library.
+Please refer `this section <./doxygen/c_losc/html/index.html>`_ for the full documentation of C interface of the LOSC library.